 When I go to a doctor, I can reasonably expect them to care about my wellbeing.
 Why?

 We, engineers and engineering-adjacent people, are trained to see the world through the lens of useful abstractions.
 A doctor is a black box that takes test results and produces diagnoses.
-There are gauges on the box — what fraction of the diagnoses is correct, how long did the box take to arrive at them, and how much does the box cost.
+There are gauges on the box — what fraction of the diagnoses is correct, how long the box took to arrive at them, and how much does the box cost.
 If we can change the contents of the box (say, to an LLM), and the gauges go the right way, flesh-and-blood doctors are obsolete.

 Except there is another, less obvious layer to a doctor visit: duty of care and going to jail.